orblivion/ntfy/.sandstorm/README_DETAILS.md

                 * So long as we can make it a directory that ntfy can still delete file that have left the cache expiry time.
 	* Also, removing attachments reduces the attack surface for abusive behavior since the server is wide open.
                 * We may wan to try to implement authentication (protected topics) first.
+	* Be mindful of all configs with "attachment" in the name.
+They're not all in a row.

 #### Caveats about reliability